Annenberg-Media/summarized-data/README.md

 ## Structure

-The optimized JSON structure employs a key-value mapping, where each unique key corresponds to a list of summary points.
+The optimized JSON structure employs a key-value mapping, where each unique key corresponds to a list of summary points, attribution type (0,1,2...) and attribution details (with a dateTime and sourceList)

 ### Before Optimization